bitsofcotton/p2/README.md

 However, if the series structure converges, we don't care which one is the better.

+# Tips on predicting reseed
+If we face PRNGs reseeded, the structure of them unchange but the vector doesn't continues before and after the reseed.

+In the case, we need to do catgp.cc with better parameter however if period of reseed is unknown one, the problems are harder than them.

+So the better PRNGs need to have some entropy for reseeding and their periods.
+So initial number of the entropy and reseeding entropy is the matter so this matches well known ones.

 # Leave
 We leave this repository.
 However, some of the improvements or fix on each file, we can reopen here.